No Result

 Competitive Advantages & Recession Performance

-Even in its non-regulated business, AWR enjoys weak competition thanks to the 50-year duration of its contracts.
+Even in its non-regulated business, AWR enjoys weak competition thanks to the 50-year duration of its contracts, as switching costs for the military would be extreme.

 In addition, while most companies suffer during recessions, utilities are among the most resilient companies during such periods, as economic downturns do not affect water and electricity consumption.